List of Serious Pregnancy Problems and Complications, a Pregnant Woman Encounter in the First 12 Weeks of Pregnancy (First Trimester)?

 1) Ectopic Pregnancy – Pregnancy outside the womb

 Ectopic Pregnancy is caused when a fertilized egg lodges in a Fallopian tube.
-In this actually, the baby developed just next to her mother’s uterus from outside.
-The Women Placenta is not attached properly, it’s on the outside of the uterine wall.
-And, the Symptoms of an Ectopic Pregnancy are often confused, many pregnant women often link it with a miscarriage or pelvic inflammatory disease.
+In this actually, the baby developed just next to her mother’s uterus from the outside.
+The woman’s Placenta is not attached properly, it’s on the outside of the uterine wall.
+And, the Symptoms of Ectopic Pregnancy are often confused, many pregnant women often link it with a miscarriage or pelvic inflammatory disease.

 Talk to Your doctor, he will advise you what to do next, because Ectopic Pregnancy does not convert into a live birth.
 And, these types of Pregnancy Problems need extra care and attention.

 2) Molar Pregnancy – Overgrowth of placental tissue